Before You Start

 - Faculty and Staff: admin access to your devices (to install the app)

-If your virtual meeting is for a Wharton class?
-Log into Canvas first, launch your class, and then choose Virtual Meetings from the left navigation pane.
+Is your Zoom meeting for a Wharton class?
+Log into Canvas first, launch your class, and then choose Zoom from the left navigation pane.
 (Most Zoom meetings for classes are created through Canvas.)

-Although we recommend accessing any virtual meetings created in Canvas by logging in via Canvas, it's also possible to see all your meetings by logging directly into the meeting software.
+Although we recommend accessing any video conferences created in Canvas by logging in via Canvas, it's also possible to see all your meetings by logging directly into the meeting software (https://upenn.zoom.us).

 Scheduling a Meeting